jaakkopasanen/Impulcifer/README.md

 `--test_signal=data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.wav` tells Impulcifer that the sine sweep signal is this WAV file.
 Impulcifer will load the file and construct inverse filter from the test signal and use that inverse filter to turn sine sweep recordings into impulse responses.
-Seconds, bits, and Hertzs in the file name are actually not important and the file name can be anything. `--test` argument doesn't need to be supplied if the folder contains a file called `test.wav`.
+Seconds, bits, and Hertzes in the file name are actually not important and the file name can be anything. `--test` argument doesn't need to be supplied if the folder contains a file called `test.wav`.

-Impulcifer will compensate for the headphone frequency response using headphone sine sweep recording if the folder contains file called `headphones.wav`.
-If you have the file but would like not to have headphone compensation, you can simply rename the file for example as `headphones.wav.bak` and run the command again.

 Various graphs can be produced by providing `--plot` parameter to Impulcifer.
 These can be helpful in figuring out what went wrong if the produced HRIR doesn't sound right.
 Producing the plots will take some time so be patient.

+Sine sweep recordings are read from WAV files which have channel names separated with commas and `.wav` extension eg.
+`FL,FR.wav`.
+The individual speakers in the given file must recorded in the order of the speaker names in the file name.
+There can be multiple files if the recording was done with multiple steps as is the case when recording 7.1 setup with two speakers.
+In that case there should be `FL,FR.wav`, `SR,BR.wav`, `BL,SL.wav` and `FC.wav` files in the folder.

+Impulcifer will compensate for the headphone frequency response using headphone sine sweep recording if the folder contains file called `headphones.wav`.
+If you have the file but would like not to have headphone compensation, you can simply rename the file for example as `headphones.wav.bak` and run the command again.

+Headphone equalization can be baked into the produced HRIR file by having a file called `eq.wav` in the folder.
+The eq file must be a WAV file containing one or two FIR filter tracks.
+When there are two tracks in the file the first track is used for left side of the headphone and the second for the right side of the headphone.
+With a single track the both sides use the same equalization.
+Headphone equalization is useful for in-ear monitors because it's not possible to do headphone compensation with IEMs.
+When using IEMS you still need an around ear headphone for the headphone compensation.

+The way to do this is to create an equalization FIR filter which makes the IEM sound like the around ear headphone and saving this FIR filter into the folder as `eq.wav`.
+Impulcifer will then bake the frequency response transformation into the HRIR and you can enjoy speaker sound with your IEMs.
+You can generate this filter with [AutoEQ](https://github.com/jaakkopasanen/AutoEq), see usage instructions for [using sound signatures](https://github.com/jaakkopasanen/AutoEq#using-sound-signatures) to learn how to transfer one headphone into another.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have